hai-vr/documentation/docs/products/chillaxins/index.md

 Using this, you can use some of my products in ChilloutVR, like **[⭐ Starmesh](/docs/products/starmesh)**, **[⭐ FaceTra Shape Creator](/docs/products/facetra-shape-creator)**, and **[Prefabulous Universal](/docs/products/prefabulous)**.

+As of April 2026, *Chillaxins* is also commonly used to help with the installation of NDMF and Modular Avatar on <HaiTag requiresBasis={true} short={true} /> projects.

 Notes:
 - The non-destructive tools must be based on the **[Non-Destructive Modular Framework](https://github.com/bdunderscore/ndmf)**, and they must not depend on other incompatible SDKs, such as the VRChat SDK.